are here: Home

 food and non-food items and highlighting the need for environmental

-research had created need for GMO applications in lifelines
+scientific research had created need for GMO applications

-to stabilise and enhance crops yield,
+was being utilised to stabilise and enhance crops yield,

 improve the standard of livelihood of poor population, provide

 nutrient enriched and better quality food and reduce negative

 "Our institutions like National Institute of Biotechnology